Rogue-1/HTB/Machines/Linux/RouterSpace.md

 1. Create Keys on your host
 2. On the victim echo your public key into a file named authorized_keys in the /tmp folder.
-3. On the victim copy the auhtorized_keys file into their .ssh folder.
+3. On the victim copy the authorized_keys file into their .ssh folder.
 4. Chmod 600 the file so it can be used.

 ```